myedupanel/myedupanel/components/admin/ChatBot/README.md

 - Report generation
 - System settings

-For questions outside these domains, the bot will politely indicate it can only help with admin tasks.
+For questions outside these domains, the bot will provide helpful guidance on what it can assist with.